TableMateio/AEIOU-Market-Prediction/docs/setup/SUPABASE_MCP_SETUP.md

 - Check that Node.js is installed and accessible
 - Restart Cursor completely

+### MCP Connection Showing "Not Connected"
+- **Toggle other MCP servers off in Cursor settings**, then back on
+- Multiple MCP servers can sometimes conflict with each other
+- Try disabling other MCP connections temporarily to isolate the Supabase MCP
+- Restart Cursor after making changes

 ### Permission Errors
 - Ensure your PAT has sufficient permissions
 - Verify the project reference is correct